 Montessori teachers engage children in inquiry-based learning; they tell stories to inspire the children’s imaginations rather than present facts and figures for memorization.
 In support of developing academic skills, the comprehensive curriculum contains concrete and abstract concepts that are introduced each year in the form of five “Great Lessons.”
 The lessons vary in complexity and depth as the student grows, constantly building on what he or she has learned while encouraging teacher-guided independent investigation and research across all subjects.
 The curriculum then builds from these lessons, raising questions and enticing the student to want to learn more.

-Our expectations for student accountability and achieving success resides at or above norms for all subject areas.
+Our expectations for student accountability and achieving success reside at or above norms for all subject areas.
 Assessment is done in both formal and informal ways, and our goal is to use authentic assessment tools.
 Authentic assessment occurs when the student does not merely memorize curriculum, but applies the knowledge and skills acquired to meaningful projects and written work.
 The thinking process in the work becomes as important as the finished product.

 What Parents Are Saying